 Dispute Resolution Services (DRS)

 - The Canadian Food Inspection Agency will inform its regulated parties of the purpose and utility of DR.

-- CFIA Dispute Resolution Services will advise Agency managers of the merits and weaknesses of each relevant DR process.
+- CFIA Dispute Resolution Services will advise Agency managers of the merits and weaknesses of the DR process.